d3x41/documentation-dev/md/faq/faq.md

 conky&
 ```
 Next this command, press `ctrl +D` until closing the terminal.
 Conky is now relaunched.

+### Completely uninstall Conky
+Conky like almost all of the tools pre-integrated in Kaisen Linux can be uninstalled manually via an APT command.
+For Conky, do this: ```sudo apt remove --purge conky-all```

 ---
 ## How do I know the number of the rolling version I use?